19 November 2024

 Running them through the suppressed Marlin 1894 is fun.
 They hit steel nicely and make a satisfying noise.
 The point of impact isn't majorly different at short range so these fit nicely into the Ambassador roll the ArgentVaquero project was built for.
 A 9 oz bottle of Trail Boss will produce around 1,100 rounds of those 3.3 grain loads.
 That said, the 4.0 grain loads looked like they may have grouped pretty nicely had I not ran out.
 I may make a few more of the 4.0 grain loads to check accuracy.
 At 4 grains, a bottle only makes around 980 loads.
 Reducing that to 3.9 grains should get to around 1,000 rounds.
 I need to see how these loads do in my revolvers.
 Currently, this load works out to 19 cents per reload with the CCI primers I now have plus the TB and these cast bullets.
 I think this is the cheapest subsonic range load I have for any of my centerfire guns.

-A 2 lbs bottle at 3.3 grains produces around 4,200 rounds.
+A 2 lbs bottle of TB at 3.3 grains produces around 4,200 rounds.
 I have enough for a while but given that a 2 lbs. bottle is $90 I think I'll keep my eye out for a resupply.
 That would bring the cost per round down to 18 cents.
 That said, if it continues that I can't get Trail Boss like it has for a while now, HS-6 can be substituted according to Hodgdon's website.
 A charge of 6.2 to 6.6 grains can push to under 950 fps.
 That's from a 7.7 inch barrel and will require some experimentation to get keep the load slow.

 Update NOV 2023: Trail Boss is not being made at this time per the manufacturer's website.
 I will need to find a substitute for the TB based 105 gr loads.